 Considering chiropractic care means that we have encountered something that has caused us to seek better health in some manner.
 This may be due to an injury, a congenital condition that needs improvement, or a degenerative matter that needs care.
 Thinking through our medical care options is not something that is usually done without a sense of pause and consideration.

 Gaining knowledge and accurate information regarding one’s situation can be likened to filling a quiver with sharp arrows.
 We want to feel equipped and ready to take on all that life brings.
 Bringing our concerns and inquiries to light in conversation can serve us as does building an arrow maker’s toolkit.
-Let’s look at a few matters that you may wish to discuss during your time with your Anchorage Chiropractor.
+Let’s look at a few matters that you may wish to discuss during your time with your chiropractor.

 Patients often have a difficult time understanding what a diagnosis they are given actually means.
 You should feel comfortable with your information.
 It is your right to know what your health history and diagnosis mean – for you.
 Your condition may be labeled with a term that you have already heard.
 Yet, because the human body is so intricate and full of variation, it may have a different manifestation within your body.